The Ultimate Guide To Community Management

 The best way to begin your journey to becoming a community manager is not only to understand the value of community but also to understand what your role will be — and what the true meaning of community actually is.

-But here’s what community’s really about bringing people together.
+But here’s what community is really about: bringing people together.

 When you build and manage a community, you are creating a space where people can: